Endermanch/XPKeygen/README.md

 ### Product Key

-The Product Key itself (not to confuse with the RPK) is of form `FFFFF-GGGGG-HHHHH-JJJJJ-KKKKK`, encoded in Base-24 with the alphabet `BCDFGHJKMPQRTVWXY2346789` to exclude any characters that can be easily confused, like `I` and `1` or `O` and `0`.
+The Product Key itself (not to confuse with the RPK) is in form `FFFFF-GGGGG-HHHHH-JJJJJ-KKKKK`, encoded in Base-24 with the alphabet `BCDFGHJKMPQRTVWXY2346789` to exclude any characters that can be easily confused, like `I` and `1` or `O` and `0`.

 As per the alphabet capacity formula, the key can at most contain 114 bits of information.